fzmaster/XPD_reduce_image_file_size/README.md

 TODOS:

-* Webinterface to configure the quality of the next images to be uploaded
+* [DONE] 05/06/2013 - Webinterface to configure the quality of the next images to be uploaded